What Does “Doubling Coupons” Mean?

-Doubling and tripling coupons is one of the most confusing aspects of couponing for beginners.
-So, I am going to explain exactly what it means!
+Doubling and tripling coupons is one of the most confusing aspects of couponing when you’re starting out.
+So, I am going to explain exactly how to double and triple coupons!

 The coupon doubling happens automatically at the register, however you may need to use your loyalty/rewards card to take advantage of the promotion (make sure to scan your card before any coupons or they may not double).
 After you scan the $1 coupon, you will see another deduction right under it for another $1 off.